Preparing Your MTA Request for Submission to IAO

 Creating Your MTA Record

 Only CSS/Department Research Administrators have permission to create MTA records in Phoebe.
+Once added to the MTA request on the Key Persons tab, the Principal Investigator (PI) and Co-Principal Investigator(s) will be able to view and make changes to the MTA request.
 Material requesters, such as Lab Managers, Graduate Students, Postdocs, and Researchers, will need to be added as “aggregators” on the Permissions tab.
 This way, the material requester will be able to log into Phoebe and answer the questions on the Questions tab as well as upload any required compliance information.

 Minimum Fields to Save and Submit